-You would normally need a HNC, HND or degree in a subject such as electronic and electrical engineering.
+You would normally need an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in a subject such as electronic and electrical engineering.
 Other subjects such as systems engineering, computer engineering or physics and applied physics, may be acceptable.

 For entry to an HNC or HND course you normally need 1-2 Highers plus some subjects at National 5.
 For a degree course you need 4-5 Highers including Maths and Physics or a technological subject.

 Studying for a Foundation Apprenticeship (SCQF Levels 5-7) while in fifth and sixth year at school could give you entry to an HND or degree in a relevant engineering discipline.
 Entry requirements vary between colleges, but you usually require 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.